dblanque/pdns-recursor-scripts/README.md

 # Scripts for PowerDNS Split-DNS and Malware Filtering

+## Update 1.01
+* Whitelisting for DNSBL Domains has been moved to a separate file instead of the Lua config (See corresponding section below).
+* Fixes to syntax detection
+* Improvements to use Native PowerDNS DS object in all syntax modes except PCRE.
+* Improvements to comment detection regexes.

 This script-set was created to facilitate Malware Filtering and Split-DNS support on PowerDNS Recursor Services.